 8. Hard fork and airdrop

 Certain situations can arise, where the owner of a specific cryptocurrency receives new cryptocurrency due to the fact that they are already in possession of that particular type of cryptocurrency.
 That is to say, that the owner does not actively do anything in order to receive the new cryptocurrency.
 In practice this is called a hardfork or an airdrop.
+It is important to be aware that the tax treatment of hardforks, airdrops and also staking under the circumstances is different compared to regular trading with virtual currencies.

 Hardfork – splitting of an existing blockchain